 Keep your customers motivated and on track when completing your registration form by using inline validation.
 Stick with standard form design practice by using red for errors and green for correct entries.

 This single addition to your form’s functionality can produce the following results:

 For deeper advice on how to get this right check our dedicated article on inline validation.

 Registration forms nearly always require a password.
 Good form design can make this a painless experience for your users by helping them set passwords quickly and accurately.

 Best practice to help users create a password is to:

 Your form is often the last stage in your sales process.
 So all the branding that has got your customer to the point of filling out your form shouldn’t suddenly stop.

 Consumers take brand image as a sign of the quality of the product or service they’re interested in.
 With registration forms the deal isn’t in the bag.
 So pulling a prospect up short with a form that looks and feels different to the rest of your site could result in drop-off.

-Extend your marketing branding to your form with consistent:
+Extend your branding and reputation management to your form with consistent: